yaodan-zhang/algo-trading-env/README.md

 ![output](./terminal_output.png)

-Further leverages: As mentioned above, the calculated asset alphas over each period can be used to conduct automatic trading based on some well-researched thresholds, obviously depending on which alpha as well.
-At the same time, we can report the trading activities over each such period to the terminal output.
-We can expect automatic long or short for an asset(s), dynamically updating.
+Further leverages: As mentioned above, the calculated asset alphas over each period can be used to conduct automatic trading based on some well-researched thresholds, obviously depending on which alpha it is as well.
+At the same time, we can report the trading activities over each such period to the user output.
+We can expect automatic long or short for an asset(s), dynamically updating over time.

 The projects uses a multi-stages producer-consumer environment protocol, aka a data generating thread, a data processing thread, and a printing thread, which is suggested by Professor Mike Spertus at University of Chicago.
 The primary goal of this project serves as the course assessment in Advanced C++ master's course taught by Professor Mike Spertus at University of Chicago, which also pertaining to my personal interest and I enjoy greatly doing it.
 Some implementation details also received precious feedback from Mike over his office hours.
 The project was spoken highly of by Mike when it was completely finished.